imCodePartnerAB/iVIS/docs/quick_start/installation.rst

 Install Java
 ~~~~~~~~~~~~

-Project uses Java 1.8, so we recommend you to install Oracle JDK 1.8
+Project uses Java 1.8, so we are recommended install Oracle JDK 1.8.

 .. code-block:: bash